lamanaml/ClickyGame/README.md

 # Clicky - a memory game challenge.
-Challenge yourself to a React Memory game
+Challenge yourself to a React Memory game.
+Click on a food image to start the game.
+The images will be reshuffled.
+If your next click is a new image, you get a point.
+If you forget, and click an image that you have already clicked...
+You lose the game.
+Choose 12 unique images in a row and you win the game!

 ![Clicky Game](clicky.jpg)